-The 2022 Symposium IMPACT and POREF Open Golf Tournament will be held at Marriott Laguna Cliffs in Dana Point from March 30 to April 1, 2022.
+The 2023 Symposium and POREF Open Golf Tournament will be held at Portola Plaza Hotel & Spa from May 31 to June 2, 2023.

 Sacramento, CA — Today, Governor Gavin Newsom signed Senate Bill 2 (Bradford) into law creating California’s first ever statewide peace officer licensing program.
 The program creates a process to determine if a peace officer engaged in serious misconduct thereby warranting the suspension or revocation of the officer’s license to work in law enforcement.

 The Peace Officers Research Association of California (PORAC) has remained committed to establishing a fair and equitable licensing program that provides the same due process rights everyone in America receives under the Constitution.
 PORAC has been actively opposed to SB 2.
 Even in its current form, SB 2 is seriously flawed.